Updated: Feb 10

 🤞🏻Remember to be honest with yourself and only keep those items you value and appreciate.

-If you are having trouble letting go of items, check out my previous post on the types of clutter that might be lurking in your home & suggestions on how to try and overcome it.
+Having trouble letting go of items?
+Check out my article on the types of clutter that might be lurking in your home & suggestions on how to try and overcome it.

-If you’re having trouble starting this process, or are feeling overwhelmed or unmotivated, check out my article on how a Professional Organizer can help you take back your space & be happy with the items that live there.
+Feeling unmotivated or overwhelmed?
+Check out my article on how a Professional Organizer can help you take back your space & be happy with the items you keep!

-A key thing to keep in mind is that organizing is a process!
-It takes time to transform chaos into calm so try to not be too hard on yourself!
+Organizing is a process!
+It takes time to turn chaos into calm - be kind to yourself!

 About the Author: Brittany Smith lives in Ottawa, Canada with her husband and feline furbaby Zoey.
 She is a Certified Professional Organizer, Owner, and Founder of Control the Chaos, a Professional Organizing business that provides personalized in-home, virtual and digital organizing services aimed at transforming anyone's chaos into calm.